 This Recommendation uses the following terms defined elsewhere:

+3.1.1 media (clause 2.1/[IETF GRPTAX]|[b-ITU-T H.248.RTPMUX]): a sequence of synthetic or physical Stimuli (sound waves, photons, key-strokes), represented in digital form.
+Synthesized media is typically generated directly in the digital domain.

-3.1.1 Stream [ITU-T H.248.1]: Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.
+3.1.2 (H.248 media) stream (clause 3.2.9/[ITU-T H.248.1]): Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.

-3.1.2 Stream Semantics [IETF RFC 5888]: the purpose for which the media streams are grouped.
+3.1.3 Stream Semantics [IETF RFC 5888]: the purpose for which the media streams are grouped.

-{Editor’s note: the notion of STREAM in the two above term definitions are not necessarily the same.
-I guess that there might be H.248 Stream descriptor configurations with 1:1 and 1:N mappings between "H.248 (media) stream" and "RFC 5888 (media) stream".}
+NOTE – The notion of media stream in the definition is RFC-context specific, see clause 3.2.7.

+3.1.4 RTP stream (clause 2.1.10/[IETF GRPTAX]|[b-ITU-T H.248.RTPMUX]): A stream of RTP packets containing media data, source or redundant.
+The RTP stream is identified by an SSRC belonging to a particular RTP session.

 3.2 Terms defined in this Recommendation

 This Recommendation defines the following terms:

-3.2.1 Aggregation: The MG internal process of combining two or more component streams on entering the H.248 context in the MG into one single stream, called aggregation stream.
-The way the component streams are combined is dependent on the grouping stream semantics defined for the component streams.
+3.2.1 Aggregation: The MG internal process of combining two or more component streams on entering the H.248 context in the MG into one single stream, called the aggregation stream.
+The way the component streams are combined is dependent on the stream grouping semantics defined for the component streams.
 It may consist of selecting one of the component streams, applying a reparation procedure to one of the component streams based on the information from another component stream, etc. In the reverse direction it may consist on delivering media to only one of them at a time, providing a replica, generating repairing or redundancy information, etc.

-3.2.2 Aggregation stream: a stream that sources media to two or more component streams and/ or sinks media from two or more component streams which are related to each other with a certain grouping semantics.
-The aggregation stream exists only in the interior of the context.
-Within one context a stream may be defined as an aggregation stream in one termination and as a normal stream in another termination.
+3.2.2 Aggregation stream: a stream that sources media to two or more component streams and/ or sinks media from two or more component streams which are related to each other with a certain stream grouping semantics.
+The aggregation stream exists only in the interior of the context whereas the component streams represent external streams.
+Within one context a stream may be defined as an aggregation stream in one Termination and as a normal stream in another Termination.

 3.2.3 Component stream: A stream that acts as a source or sink to an aggregation or de-aggregation stream.
 Also, each of the streams defined as belonging to a semantic group.

 3.2.4 De-aggregation: The MG internal process of splitting a stream (called the de-aggregation stream) on entering the H.248 context in the MG into multiple component streams.
-The way component streams are generated from a aggregation stream is dependent of the grouping semantics.
-It may consist on delivering media to only one of them at a time, etc. In the reverse direction it may consist of sending multiple component streams over the same de-aggregation stream.
+The way component streams are generated from a de-aggregation stream is dependent of the stream grouping semantics.
+It may consist of stripping off lower layer information, demultiplexing upper layer media and distributing it to different streams.
+In the reverse direction it may consist of sending multiple component streams over the same de-aggregation stream.

-3.2.5 De-aggregation stream: a stream acting as a media sink to two or more component streams and/ or sources media from two or more component streams that are related to each other with a certain grouping semantics.
+3.2.5 De-aggregation stream: a stream acting as a media sink to two or more component streams and/ or acting as a media source to two or more component streams that are related to each other with a certain stream grouping semantics.
 The component streams exist on the interior of the context whereas a de-aggregation stream represents an external stream.
-Within one context, a stream may be defined as a component stream in one termination and as a normal stream in another termination.
+Within one context, a stream may be defined as a component stream in one Termination and as a normal stream in another Termination.